jasonknight/gopress/docs.md

 ```go
 func (o *TermTaxonomy) FindByTermId(_findByTermId int64) ([]*TermTaxonomy, error)
 ```
-FindByTermId searchs against the primary key term_id and will return []*TermTaxonomy,error This method is a programatically generated finder for TermTaxonomy
+FindByTermId searchs against the database table field term_id and will return []*TermTaxonomy,error This method is a programatically generated finder for TermTaxonomy